QamarSalamat/QamarSalamat/README.md

 ![](banner.png)

-## Bridging Analytical Chemistry and Digital Sustainability
+## Advancing Sustainable Analytical Chemistry Through Digital Innovation

-I am an analytical chemist whose research focuses on advancing sustainable analytical chemistry through innovative extraction materials, green sample preparation strategies, and digital scientific tools.
-My work combines analytical science with computational approaches to develop practical solutions that support evidence-based sustainability assessment and informed decision-making in analytical research.
+I am an analytical chemist specializing in green analytical chemistry, sustainable sample preparation, and the design of innovative extraction materials and methodologies.
+My research explores how analytical science can be combined with computational approaches to develop practical tools that improve the sustainability, reliability, and transparency of analytical workflows.

-As the developer of **GreenExPhase**, I am particularly interested in the digital transformation of analytical chemistry by creating scientific software that enables the holistic assessment, comparison, and optimization of extraction phases.
-My long-term goal is to contribute to more sustainable laboratory practices by integrating rigorous scientific methodologies with intelligent digital technologies.
+My recent work has expanded toward research software development through the creation of **GreenExPhase**, a scientific platform for the holistic sustainability assessment of extraction phases.
+By integrating analytical chemistry with digital technologies, I aim to develop reproducible methodologies and intelligent decision-support tools that help researchers design greener analytical systems and accelerate sustainable innovation.